-Zebulon, just like many other communities, continues to project slower than normal (or pre-recession) growth.
-However, development interest is still strong in the area, and growth is expected to regain momentum within two years.
+Zebulon, just like many other communities, continues to project modest growth.
+However, development interest is still strong in the area, and growth is beginning to regain momentum.
 The Town will maintain a cautious approach to budgeting over the next year.